PayRequest/payrequest.github.io/alternative/patreon.md

                <div class="col-lg-7">
                   <div class="about-page-text wow fadeInRight" data-wow-duration="1s" data-wow-delay="0.6s" style="visibility: visible; animation-duration: 1s; animation-delay: 0.6s; animation-name: fadeInRight;">
                      <div class="section-title wow fadeInUp" data-wow-duration="1s" data-wow-delay="0.3s" style="visibility: visible; animation-duration: 1s; animation-delay: 0.3s; animation-name: fadeInUp;">
-   <h2>Alternative for<span>Patreon</span>
+   <h2>Alternative for <span>Patreon</span>

 </h2>
                   </div>

 <h3>
-We are a alternative for Patreon which is a membership platform that makes it easy for creators to get paid.
-Patreon is a way to get paid for creating the things you're already creating like webcomics, videos, songs, whatevs.
+We are an alternative for Patreon which is a membership platform that makes it easy for creators to get paid.
+Patreon is a way to get paid for creating the things you're already creating like webcomics, videos, songs and more.
 </h3>
 </div>
                </div>